1. Home

 Partnerships Manager

 Prior to joining WFSA, Matt worked as institutional fundraiser in development and humanitarian contexts for more than 14 years.
-This includes longer term deployments to the South Caucasus region with Oxfam, working as part as Oxfam’s Syria Crisis Response based in Lebanon, and more recently with ActionAid, deployments to Somaliland in response to the East Africa Food crisis, and to Bangladesh as part of ActionAid’s Rohingya Crisis Response.
+This includes longer term deployments to the South Caucasus region with Oxfam, working as part as Oxfam’s Syria Crisis Response based in Lebanon, and more recently with ActionAid.
+This included deployments to Somaliland in response to the East Africa Food crisis, and to Bangladesh as part of ActionAid’s Rohingya Crisis Response.
 Matt brings extensive experience of fostering relationships with donors, working closely with colleagues to prepare proposals, contract management, and reporting.
-Matt’s voluntary experience includes working with a small Oxford based charity called Asylum Welcome where he acted as a voluntary Youth Support Worker helping to run a youth club for young, male, asylum seekers arriving in the UK.
+His voluntary experience includes working with a small Oxford based charity called Asylum Welcome where he acted as a voluntary Youth Support Worker helping to run a youth club for young, male, asylum seekers arriving in the UK.

 Francis Peel

 Francis has over 15 years’ experience working in communications, marketing and advocacy for global health and not for profit organisations.
 Prior to joining WFSA, Francis ran Global Health Comms, a consultancy providing communication services to research groups working primarily in public health.
 His clients included London School of Hygiene & Tropical Medicine, the Economist Group and Imperial College London.
 He has worked on a wide range of global health issues including school health and nutrition, neglected tropical diseases, small-holder agriculture, malaria and WASH.
-When not promoting global health initiatives Francis can be found at home being given the run around by his two kids.
+When not promoting global health initiatives, Francis can be found at home being given the run-around by his two kids.

 Communications Officer